Elli-ellgard/SatuTe/README.md

-# Software Manual for SatuTe
+# SatuTe in a nutshell

 ## 1. Introduction

 ### Overview

-Welcome to the SatuTe manual.
+Welcome to SatuTe.
 This document provides comprehensive information on how to install, configure, and use SatuTe effectively.

 SatuTe (**Satu**ration **Te**st) is a Python-based tool designed to test for phylogenetic information in phylogenetic analyses.
 The absence of phylogenetic information can be considered saturation.
 For two sequences, saturation occurs when multiple substitutions obscure true genetic distances, potentially leading to artifacts and errors.
 SatuTe provides a new measure that generalizes the concept of saturation between two sequences to a theory of saturation between subtrees.
 The implemented test quantifies whether the given alignment provides enough phylogenetic information shared between two subtrees connected by a branch in a phylogeny.